-The duration of workshops will vary from a one day workshop to a week or a month long workshop.
+The duration of workshops will vary from a one-day workshop to a week or a month long workshop.
 Workshops may take the form of conferences, seminars or online study programs.

 A seminar is a presentation or lecture that is delivered to a group of people on a particular topic.
-They are educational in nature and are usually help for groups of 10 to 50 people.
+They are educational in nature and are usually helpful for groups of 10 to 50 people.
 Seminars are generally held in office conference rooms or at hotel seminar rooms.

-In a seminar a group of people can talk about a particular topic.
+In a seminar, a group of people can talk about a particular topic.
 Seminars may require reading books or articles to research the topic and then follow with a group discussion on what everyone is learning.
 People can ask questions and they can be answered in the group.
 Lectures tend to have people listening to a professor and learning information from that lecture, whereas a seminar is more of a group discussion where the students can talk in a group and learn from the materials given and from the group discussions.

 Seminars are most successful if the members prepare for the seminar and also engage in the discussions.
 The ultimate goal of a seminar is for those who attend to gain knowledge on the topic that they are studying.

-Apprentice training is hands on, practical education that occurs when a worker learns a skill or trade by working with a worker already skilled and qualified in that trade.
+Apprentice training is hands-on, practical education that occurs when a worker learns a skill or trade by working with a worker already skilled and qualified in that trade.

 It can be difficult to get a job in today’s job market if you don’t have experience and for those who are having difficulty getting a job; an apprenticeship may be a good option.

 When a person begins an apprenticeship he will gain the experience that he needs to work in that particular field.
-Usually an apprentice will also attend college to learn the theoretical knowledge about the topic, while working in the field to gain working knowledge and experience.
+Usually, an apprentice will also attend college to learn the theoretical knowledge about the topic, while working in the field to gain working knowledge and experience.
 An apprentice will often find a permanent job with the company that they gain the apprenticeship through.